[Riverview Memorial Park (photo by Larry Felton Johnson)]

 Bagwell owned a furniture store on South Cobb Drive that had a rash of burglaries.
 “Roosterman” Bagby and one of his brothers were suspected of those burglaries.

 Now, in death, Wendy Bagwell and his adversaries the Bagby Brothers are buried very close to each other.
 You can listen to one of Wendy Bagwell’s most famous comedy routines on this youtube video.
 We’ve also published an article about Roosterman Bagby and his family here.

 Where to Get Information About the Cemetery

-Find-a-grave has an extensive list of people buried at the cemetery and state that they have photographs of 75 percent of the markers.
+Find-a-grave has an extensive list of people buried at the cemetery and their website states that they have photographs of 75 percent of the markers.
 Here is their list of cemetery residents.
 Since it is still an active perpetual-care cemetery you might be able to get information from the Sexton’s office, at (404) 794-5317.
 The address of the cemetery is 5411 S Cobb Dr. SE, Smyrna, GA 30080.

 Now enjoy the slideshow below.